 The recoverable amount of investments in subsidiaries requires judgement with regard to future cash flows and risks associated with those cash flows, together with the discount rate applied.
-In the year the Company developed a new tool to allow the Directors to assess impairment more easily in line with IAS36.
+The Company has developed a tool to allow the Directors to assess impairment in line with IAS36.